 Dr. Pardue is a specialist in Early Modern Europe, Church History, and the English Reformation and serves as a member of the editorial board for the book series “Studies in the History of Christian Traditions” published by Brill Academic Publishers.

 His most recent publications include his book Printing, Power, and Piety: Appeals to the Public during the Early Years of the English Reformation (Brill, 2012)

 Dr. Pardue’s hobbies include reading, hiking, swimming, and travelling.

 Dr. David Parrish joined the history department in 2014.
 He received his PhD from the University of Glasgow.

 Before coming to College of the Ozarks, Dr. Parrish was a Junior Research Fellow at the Institute of Historical Research, located in London, UK.
-He is a specialist in early eighteenth century Britain and has presented papers at conferences in Paris, France, London, UK, and St. Andrews, UK.
+He is a specialist in early eighteenth century Britain and the Atlantic World.

-Dr. Parrish loves travelling, hiking, cooking, eating, and baseball.
+Dr. Parrish enjoys travelling, hiking, cooking, eating, and mountain biking.

 Dr. Joseph Western